ci-wdi-900/html-porfolio/README.md

    - A link to an external site that opens that site _in a new window or tab_.
    - An image with a set width attribute, so that it has a different size than the original file.
    - A centered heading.
 Probably best if it's the first-level one.

+### Stretch Goals

-3. If you're feeling brave, add some CSS for styling and layout.
+1. If you're feeling brave, add some CSS for styling and layout.
 You'll have to do some research if you're not yet familiar with CSS syntax, but we'll be learning it soon.
-4. Expand the content further as you see fit!
+2. Expand the content further as you see fit!